SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 I found a flat rock and sat, my legs grateful for stillness.
 My mother sat beside me and handed me the waterskin.
 The water was warm but I drank it anyway, feeling it ease my dry throat.

 Around us, people settled into small groups.
 Quiet conversations, low-voiced.
 Someone was redistributing weight in the burden baskets, leaving the heaviest items here at the base to be carried up in stages.
 The men checked weapons, tested bowstrings, inspected arrows.
-My uncle unwrapped one of the three rifles our band had acquired through trade—precious things, kept for defense, never wasted on hunting when arrows worked just as well.
+My uncle unwrapped one of the three rifles our band had acquired through trade, precious things, kept for defense, never wasted on hunting when arrows worked just as well.
 He checked the ammunition, counted what little we had.

 Preparing for siege.

 Because that's what this was, I realized.
 We weren't just hiding.
 We were preparing to be trapped.
 To wait out whatever was coming.

 I looked up at the cave mouth, dark against the pale cliff.
 From here it looked like safety.
 Like refuge.
 A place the soldiers' horses couldn't reach.
 A place we could defend.
+But even from this distance I could see the lie; it wasn't a cave so much as the mountain's cupped palm, a wide mouth with barely enough throat to swallow us.
+Shelter by name only, open to the sky, yet still the only ledge beyond the reach of horses.

 But something about it made my skin prickle.
 Something about the way it gaped open, like a mouth waiting to swallow us.